carpentries/instructor-training/_extras/guide.md

 ## VI.
 Teaching Demonstration Tips

+This section contains tips and tricks on demo hosting that may be contributed by any Trainer describing things that work for them.
+For official/technical guidelines on how to run a demo, see the [Handbook].(https://docs.carpentries.org/topic_folders/instructor_training/trainers_guide.html#running-a-teaching-demonstration)

 Suggested points to make during introductions:
 * This is not a high-stakes test!
 This is a friendly opportunity to give and receive feedback.
 On occasion, we do invite people to return for a second try.
 If we do this, your follow-up email will contain very clear instructions on exactly what